-With respect to member enrollment/disenrollment, the Contractor must have in effect written administrative policies and procedures which direct the receipt, update and testing of on-line transfers of member data from DHS.
-The DHS will provide the Contractor with enrollment information for its members including the beginning and ending effective dates of enrollment.
+With respect to member enrollment/disenrollment, the Contractor must have in effect written administrative policies and procedures which direct the receipt, update and testing of electronic HIPPA compliant 834 files from DHS.
+DHS will provide the Contractor with enrollment information for its members including the beginning and ending effective dates of enrollment.
 The data provided will include new enrollments, disenrollments and demographic changes.
 It is the responsibility of the Contractor to take necessary administrative steps consistent with dates established by the DHS.